 Shame and the turmoil of my arrest left this incident to pass without resolve.

 A year or more went by before I became aware of section 35(1)(d)(1) of Act 108 of 1996.
-Had I been made to understand this right and had this right been afforded to me by the drug police who arrested me, then I would have been brought before a court not later than 48 hours after the arrest which would have been, at the latest, 10 o'clock on Friday morning and there would have been time to secure the cash bail requested by the court.
+Had I been made to understand this right and had this right been afforded to me by the drug police who arrested me, then I would have been brought before a court not later than 48 hours after my arrest which would have been, at the latest, 10 o'clock on Friday morning and there would have been time to secure the cash bail requested by the court.
 Had I been before a court within the given dead line then I would not have been sent to Pollsmoor Prison.
 I would not have been indecently assaulted.
-I would not have been infected with hepatitis virus and the life of my budgie may have been saved.
+I would not have been infected with hepatitis B virus and the life of my budgie may have been saved.

 Since the drug police were, from day one, so certain in their communication with the media that I had been doing something wrong then they should have taken me to a court on the same Wednesday morning when they were feeding the press with false criminal claims against me.